-Over the last few years, we’ve seen dramatic changes to how and where we work.
-We’ve seen an influx of hybrid and remote working as a result of the pandemic, and it’s here to stay.
+Over the last few years we’ve seen dramatic changes to how and where we work.
+We’ve seen an influx of hybrid and remote working as a result of the pandemic, and this is here to stay.
 Giving employees flexibility in terms of when and where they work can be a great benefit to reduce stress.
-Whether they need to pick up their kids from school, squeeze in a workout at lunch or meditate between meetings, flexible working allows employees to prioritise their self care.
+Whether they need to pickup their kids from school, squeeze in a workout at lunch or meditate between meetings, flexible working allows employees to prioritize their self care.

 3. Implement mental health training

-In a recent survey, 64% of employees rated 'a manager who cares' as must-have for 2023, so equipping managers with tools to help their employees is a great step to take.
+In a recent survey, 56% of employees rated “a manager who cares” as must-have for 2023, so equipping managers with tools to help their employees is a great step to take.